Admissions FAQ and contact

 How can I apply for a residence permit?

-If you need a residence permit you can find information on required documentation and how to apply on The Swedish Migration Agency’s website.
+If you need a residence permit you can find information on required documentation and how to apply on our webpage: Residence permits for studies.

 How do I apply for a Swedish personal identity number?

 I have been admitted but want to postpone my studies – can I apply for deferral?

 If there are extenuating circumstances a student admitted to a course or programme may apply for deferral of the commencement of their studies.

 I have been offered a place but would like to decline it.
 What do I need to do?

 It's important that you decline your place as soon as you know you will not be taking that course or programme as this makes the place available to applicants on the waiting list.
 In that case, you should decline your offer on your pages on Universityadmissions.se.

 Career, work and part-time jobs

 Can I work alongside my studies?
 How do I find a job?